widelands/widelands/doc/sphinx/source/wlrichtext.rst

    li_arrow(_[[You can also use the hotkey ‘b’.]])

-And this is what it looks like rendered on my system:
+And this is what the rendered result looks like:

 .. image:: images/wlrichtext.png
    :scale: 100